Bayesian Quantum Multiphase Estimation Algorithm: Introduction

-So far, QPE algorithms have mainly focused on the estimation of a single (eigen)phase.
-Besides tailored post-processing techniques~\cite{OBrienNPJ2019, SommaNJP2019}, existing multiphase estimation algorithms follow a sequential scheme where an ancilla qubit encodes a single parameter at a time and is then measured.
-However, there is an urgent demand of parallel techniques for multiphase estimation~\cite{HumphreysPRL2013, RagyPRA2016, CiampiniSR2016, ProctorPRL2018, GePRL2018, GessnerPRL2018, OhPRR2020, RubioPRA2020, GessnerNATCOMM2020, GoldbergPRA2020}, where different phases are estimated simultaneously~\cite{PolinoOPTICA2019, GuoNATPHYS2020, Valeri2020}.
+So far, QPE algorithms have mainly focused on the estimation of a single eigenphase of $U$.
+Besides tailored postprocessing techniques~\cite{OBrien2019a,Somma2019}, existing multiphase estimation algorithms follow a sequential scheme where an ancilla qubit encodes a single parameter at a time and is then measured.
+However, there is an urgent demand for parallel-multiphase-estimation techniques~\cite{Humphreys2013,Ragy2016,Ciampini2016,Proctor2018,Ge2018,Gessner2018b,Oh2020,Rubio2020,Gessner2020,Goldberg2020}, where different phases are estimated simultaneously~\cite{Polino2019,Guo2020,Valeri2020}.
 Indeed, several problems of interest involve the joint estimation of multiple parameters and/or their linear combinations.
-Important examples include imaging~\cite{AlbarelliPLA2020, RehacekPRA2017}, sensing~\cite{BaumgratzPRL2016, ApellanizPRA2018, DegenRMP2017} and biological probing~\cite{TaylorPR2016, CiminiPRA2019}.
+Important examples include imaging~\cite{Albarelli2020,Rehacek2017}, sensing~\cite{Baumgratz2016,Apellaniz2018,Degen2017}, and biological probing~\cite{Taylor2016,Cimini2019}.